 We’ve talked a lot about co-sleeping, and the many benefits to safely co-sleeping with your children.
 But what if you’re ready to make a change and end your co-sleeping relationship?
 Maybe no one is sleeping.
 Perhaps you’re an “accidental co-sleeper” — lying down to get your child to drift off and it turned into co-sleeping.
+Wondering how to stop co-sleeping?
 Whatever your reason, you can use The Shuffle to transition your child into their own space.

 Families who decide to co-sleep or choose a family bed will at some point need to help their children transition into a separate bed, or even a separate room.
 But when is the right time?
 According to Dr. Brazelton, author of Touchpoints, most kids stop co-sleeping on their own by thirteen years of age.
 But what if you’d like to end the co-sleeping relationship sooner?
 Hopefully these tips help you to make this big step into a gentle sleep transition.

 Begin with a conversation — if your child is old enough — about how bedtime will be changing soon, and remind your child often.
 The more you mention the change, the more your child will have time to process, think, and become aware that bedtime is going to change soon.

 Consider starting these conversations and reminders at least three to five days before you plan to begin the transition.

 If your baby or toddler is still eating overnight, you may want to consider night weaning before you start the move.